eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-To support the development of a reference implementation of a Wallet Solution and to pilot its usage across different priority use cases, the Commission launched a call for proposals on 22 February 2022 under the Digital Europe Programme to pilot use cases for the EUDI Wallet ecosystem at a large-scale.
+To support the development of a reference implementation of a Wallet Solution and to pilot its usage across different priority use cases, the Commission launched a call for proposals on 22 February 2022 under the Digital Europe Programme to pilot use cases for the EUDI Wallet ecosystem at a large scale.

 The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use cases involving both public and